benbrastmckie/.config/README.md

 ## [Zathura](https://pwmt.org/projects/zathura/)

-Install the Zathura pdf-viewer by running:
+Install the Zathura pdf-viewer and move the config file in place by running:

 ```
 sudo pacman -S zathura
+mv ~/.config/config-files/zathurarc ~/.config/zathura/zathurarc
 ```

-If you want to customise Zathura, you can edit `~/.config/zathura/zathurarc`, referring to the documents by running:
+If you want to customise Zathura, you can run `nvim ~/.config/zathura/zathurarc`, referring to the documents by running:

 ```
 man zathuraarc